utopia-foss/utopia/README.md

 ## Quickstart
 This section gives a glimpse into working with Utopia.
-It's not more than a glimpse; after playing around with this, [consult the documentation](#utopia-documentation) to gain access to more information material, and especially: the [**Utopia Tutorial**][Utopia-tutorial].
+It's not more than a glimpse; after playing around with this, [consult the documentation][Utopia-docs] to gain access to more information material, and especially: the [**Utopia Tutorial**][Utopia-tutorial].

 ### How to run a model?
 The Utopia command line interface (CLI) is, by default, only available in a Python virtual environment, in which `utopya` (the Utopia frontend) and its dependencies are installed.
 To conveniently work with the frontend, you should thus enter the virtual environment.
-Execute *one* of the commands below depending on which type of shell you use:
+Execute *one* of the commands below, depending on which type of shell you're using:

 ```bash
 source ./build/activate                  # For bash, zsh, or similar